Authentic MaterialLanguage Learning Express, or Lex for short, is

 means that the lookup time is highly dependent on your network connection.

 If you have a fast broadband connection, you will be able to make much

-windows open at the same time you need a big screen, the bigger the
+the same time you also need a big screen, the bigger the better.

 Lex runs much smoother if you have a large internal memory and a fast

 Internet connection and of course a powerful computer.